edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 ![Prefetches](/images/v7/performance/developer-tools-prefetches.png)

 By default, you may only prefetch content that is cached on the POP closest to the user and that still has a valid TTL.
-By default, {{ PRODUCT }} responds with a `412 Precondition Failed` for prefetch requests that result in a cache miss.
+By default, {{ PRODUCT }} responds with a [412 Precondition Failed status code](#412-precondition-failed-status-code) for prefetch requests that result in a cache miss.
 This default configuration ensures that your origin servers do not experience additional load due to predictive prefetching.

-Identify prefetch requests through the following query string parameter: `edgio_prefetch=1`.
+Identify prefetch requests through the following query string parameter: `{{ PRODUCT_NAME_LOWER }}_dt_pf=1&{{ PRODUCT_NAME_LOWER }}_prefetch=1`.

 **Example:** `https://cdn.example.com/css/styles.css?edgio_dt_pf=1&edgio_prefetch=1`